Mercedes A-Class review - Practicality, comfort and boot space

 Boot and cubby spaces an improvement over the old car’s, but the A-Class is still not as roomy as an Audi A3

-The A-Class is available as a five-door only, with seating for five.
+The A-Class is available as a five-door hatch and four-door saloon.
 Up front, the driving position is great – there’s plenty of adjustment for both the seat and the steering wheel, so it’s easy to get comfy.
 Mercedes has made an effort to slim down the plastic trim around the pillars, and as a result visibility, particularly over the shoulder, has improved.
 However, it can feel a little claustrophobic in the back compared to some of the A-Class’ rivals because of the front seats – their shape and size block out a lot of the light.

 In terms of cubby spaces, the A-Class is pretty standard for the class.
 There’s a big central storage bin, a couple of cup holders ahead of the infotainment touch pad, and a smartphone-sized space at the base of the dash.
 The front door pockets are roomy enough for a large bottle, but those in the back are small.

 It's worth noting that while refinement is good on most models, the A 35's large 19-inch wheels roar on the move – a trait that's pretty tiring on longer journeys.
 The car's sporty bias also means it feels a bit fidgety on the move, detracting from long-distance comfort.
 Optional adaptive dampers help to combat this, but cost £695.